This post was first published in 2018 but has been updated in 2019 with the most recent information of the top things to do in Slovenia.

 Where to stay in Lake Bled

-Trade the busy Lake Bled for a quiet stay in a nearby town of Zgornje Gorje at AMS Beagle, the newest eco-hotel in the area.
+Trade the busy Lake Bled for a quiet stay in the nearby town of Zgornje Gorje at AMS Beagle, a beautiful eco-hotel in the area.
 This small hotel feels like home and offers spacious rooms and a delicious organic breakfast.
 The staff are absolutely wonderful and went above and beyond to ensure we had an amazing stay!

 Lake Bohinj